Synanceia nana: Development

 With Synanceia nana being difficult to find, documentation of its life cycle has been relatively non-existent.
 However, it is known that members of the family Synanceiidae have been observed in a larval stage.
 In other members of Scorpaeniformes, Scorpaena scrofa specifically, embryotic development was observed.
 The time between fertilization and hatching was measured at 30 hours and 25 minutes.

 Reproduction

 While reproduction has not been well documented, reproduction is known to be carried out sexually among Scorpaeniformes due to males only possessing testes and not being sequential hermaphrodites.

 Life span

 Due to poor documentation of Synanceia nana, observation of its life span is minimal.
 However, in a close relative, Scorpaena notata, life spans have been documented as up to 6 years for females and up to 8 years for males.

 Economic importance

 Members of Synanceia are not used within the legal aquarium trade due to their highly venomous nature requiring great precautions to be taken when handling them.
-However, Synanceia vurrucosa, a close relative has reached new regions as a potential escapee.
+However, the warty stonefish, Synanceia verrucosa, a close relative has reached new regions as a potential escapee.
 This could imply that members of Synanceia are sold in illegal aquarium trades.